madhathacker/cyber.blog/_posts/2023-04-29-wsa-forensics.md

 Before we can begin our analysis of WSA, we must first obtain it.
 WSA can be downloaded and installed in one of two ways:

 1. Install the [Amazon Appstore](https://apps.microsoft.com/store/detail/amazon-appstore/9NJHK44TTKSX) (this method required an Amazon account)
-2. Manually obtain the WSA MSIX Pacakge
+2. Manually obtain the WSA MSIX Package
     1. GoTo: [https://store.rg-adguard.net/](https://store.rg-adguard.net/)
     2. Select **Productid** and enter `9p3395vx91nr`, then select **Slow**
     3. Click on the link: **MicrosoftCorporationII.WindowsSubsystemForAndroid_2210.40000.7.0_neutral_~_8wekyb3d8bbwe.msixbundle**